gokulakrishnanvs/gokulakrishnanvs/README.md

 Lead Full-Stack Developer @ Tecnotree Corporation
 - 👀 I’m interested in understanding and solving problem statements that blend with technology
-- 🌱 I’m currently Re-learning DSA and Working on my portfolio site
 - 📫 Reach me at <br/>
 [<img src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white" />](https://www.linkedin.com/in/gokulakrishnanvs/)
 -  Or..
 Click here to <br/><a href="mailto:gokulakrishnan.v.s@outlook.com?subject=Get%20In%20Touch&body=Hi%20there,%20I%20found%20your%20profile%20on%20GitHub%20and%20would%20like%20to%20discuss%20potential%20opportunities.">